pwnlogs/tools/README.md

-# tools
+# Tools
-Few Tools and Scripts for Pentesting and Developments
+Few tools and scripts for pentesting and developments.
+All scripts are independent of each other.